Hyper-Accel/docs/docs/I_xrt.md

 ```

 ### Step 3.
 Cold Reboot
-A cold reboot is required after installing the Xilinx firmware to ensure the system initializes and applies the updated firmware to the FPGA hardware.
+A cold reboot is required after installing the Xilinx firmware to ensure the system initializes and applies the **updated firmware to the FPGA hardware**.

 The FPGA may appear as two logical devices.
 This happens because the FPGA is operating in dual mode, with each logical device assigned to handle different tasks, such as hardware acceleration and general-purpose processing.

-After applying the shell, the Device Ready status is marked as Yes.
+After applying the shell, the Device Ready status is marked as "Yes".
 ```text
 Devices present
 BDF             :  Shell                            Platform UUID        Device ID Device Ready*